Wakayama City Guide & 2-Day Itinerary

 Saikazaki Lighthouse

 The Saikazaki Cape area is one of the most beautiful areas in Wakayama.
-The Saikazaki Lighthouse is a beautiful place to see a sunset or sunrise or view of the ocean and some small islands.
+The Saikazaki Lighthouse is a beautiful place to view the ocean and see a sunset or sunrise and some small islands.

 Cost: ¥600/adults, ¥300/children